This post may contain affiliate links. Please read our disclosure policy.

 More Pork Chop Recipes:

-- If you happen to have bone-in pork chops on hand, this is by far the best recipe I’ve tried – Oven Baked Bone In Pork Chops
+If you happen to have bone-in pork chops on hand, this is by far the best recipe I’ve tried – Oven Baked Bone In Pork Chops.

-- Have some extra time to marinate the pork chops?
 These Grilled Beer Marinated Pork Chops Are The Bomb!
-Perfect for Summer
+Perfect for Summer.

-- Want to try a marbled, more flavorful variation of traditional pork chops?
 This Pork Shoulder Steak and guide on how to cook it may come in handy.

-- Fan of one pan recipes?
 This One Pan Pork Chops With Balsamic Mushrooms And Onions tastes so good and requires minimal prep work!
 The perfect healthy dish!

 Little confusion with lining pan with foil and the using baking dish with oil.
 But I think I got it .
 Trying this for tonightโs dinner.
 Will let you know how it turns out